-Bateaux London offer plenty of choices for dining cruises along the river Thames including lunch, Sunday lunch jazz, afternoon tea and dinner cruises.
+Bateaux London offers plenty of choices for dining cruises along the river Thames including lunch, Sunday lunch jazz, afternoon tea, and dinner cruises.
 The most popular tend to be the dinner cruises so I tried this on the Symphony, the largest restaurant cruise vessel in London.

 About Bateaux London